franchsli/whatsapp_clone_django/README.md

 TODO:
     **DO RIGHT NOW**:
-        - Make the carousel indicators number depend on how many statuses are in the 'contact' key if there are 5 statuses then it should work like for i in range(5) (see statuses.html)
+        - Implement the archived chats logic (archived booleand field, HTMX update and such).
+        - Make the status view work:
+            + Make the silence contact logic (booleand field)
+            + Give carousel-caption a background color (black preferably) and text color (white) to highlight the status text (ONLY IF HAVE TEXT just display the image otherwise)
         - Make the add status form work:
             + make it so the url parameters are optional (or check how you sent images from that input [image input]).
             The post request will update the entire statuses.html (use HTMX like always).
             + Make it so when you click a contact (in the statuses view, javascript loads the carousel with the statuses uploaded by the user with the contact phone_number)
-        - Implement the archived chats logic (archived booleand field, HTMX update and such).
-        - Display in the view the contacts that was created by the auth user and have uploaded a status.
-        - Make a carousel modal for the statuses.
-        - Display the contact list (iterate over contacts queryset then display the status in the modal.)
-        Cliking on a contact that uploaded a status will display the modal carousel.
-        - Remember to include the user_statuses variable HTML.
         - Remember to add something to delete statuses automatically every 24 hours.
         - Remember to make a button "area" that covers 75 of the li weight (contact status display).
         - [Status with text and images.](https://getbootstrap.com/docs/5.3/components/carousel/#captions)